Dr. Sandeep Jejurikar

 Wednesday: 9 a.m.–4 p.m.

 Many women diagnosed with breast cancer will require a mastectomy as part of their treatment.
 While this procedure may be medically necessary for their health, the thought of losing a breast can be psychologically devastating.
-To help ease the transition back to physical and emotional well-being, board-certified plastic surgeon Dr. Sandeep Jejurikar performs breast reconstruction in Downers Grove.
+To help ease the transition back to physical and emotional well-being, board-certified plastic surgeon Dr. Sandeep Jejurikar performs breast reconstruction in Downers Grove for women from Naperville, Plainfield, and other Chicago suburbs.

 Breast reconstruction requires a high level of surgical education, skill and experience.
 Your surgeon should create a treatment plan specifically for you, helping you make the many important choices that are a part of the reconstruction process.
 Dr. Jejurikar is a surgeon you can trust; he will be there for you every step of the way.